 Much better than sunglasses – which won’t help you when it’s snowing or windy.
 But make sure you try them on first before you buy or borrow them, so you’re sure they fit.
 If you’re buying, go to your nearest ski shop, which could be an independent or one of the big chains.
 Don’t be suckered into spending a fortune on them, as it’s possible to buy a pair likes these Bolle Schuss goggles at £26.24.

 4. Ski Helmet

 Everyone should wear a helmet when they ski.
 Beginners are often under the impression that helmets are only for experts.
 “I don’t ski fast enough to need one,” we’ve heard some people say.
 But even nursery slopes can be rock hard if you fall on your head, and anyway you could be hit by another skier or snowboarder going by.
-Expect to pay anything from £20 to £300 to buy one, depending on style, although most ski equipment shops now have them for hire.
+Expect to pay anything from £30 to £300+ to buy one, depending on style, although most ski equipment shops now have them for hire.
 We’ve found a unisex helmet here for £32.99.
 You’ll also need a hat or hood for the evenings: but don’t be tempted to wear one on the slopes instead of your ski helmet.
 Buy one before you go on holiday if you can – or you can often rent one with your skis and boots.